 Metering costs are no longer included in our Network Charges that form part of your electricity costs.

 You may see a line item on your electricity bill from your electricity retailer called the 'Metering Services Charge'.
 This charge includes an amount to recover the capital cost of your existing meters and an additional amount to cover the cost of maintaining, operating and reading those meters.

 Also, due to the changes that came into effect on 1 August 2015, customers who have a new meter installed are charged an upfront fee to cover the cost of the new meter.
 If your new meter is replacing an old meter you will continue to pay the capital cost of your old meter.

 Power of Choice changes

 On 1 December 2017 the electricity industry introduced Power of Choice reforms.
 This requires all new electricity meters for residential and small business customers to be Type 4 digital meters, and older-style meters to be phased out over time.
 The new digital meters will give you more control in managing electricity usage.

 Under the new arrangements we're no longer responsible for installing electricity meters as they're subject to contestability (competition).

 You now need to contact your electricity retailer for all requests relating to the installation, update or maintenance of metering services.

-Metering installation charges depend on the type of meter you need.
+Upfront metering charges may apply for the installation of new and replacement meters.
+Metering charges depend on the type of metering you need.
 Your electrical contractor can advise you on the right metering for your home or business.

-The most commonly used meters for homes in Queensland have been Type 6 meters, however through the Power of Choice reforms these will be replaced over time with Type 4 digital meters.
+The most commonly used meters for homes in Queensland have been Type 6 meters, however these will be replaced over time with Type 4 digital meters through the Power of Choice reforms.